johnshearing/beemocracy/BeemocracyMina.md

     * The scout may remain anonymous and be known only by their collection of solicitations all having the same digital signature associated with their hardware wallet.
       * In this way, scouts (any Mina holder) gain history, reputation, and standing in the community without revealing their identity.
     * All governance proposals go before a jury to be decided.
 So a scout's solicitations are information and recommendations used to help the juries decide.
-      * This means every ADA holder gets a voice with respect to governance proposals.
+      * This means every Mina holder gets a voice with respect to governance proposals.
     * The jury is composed of randomly selected elite scouts - those Mina holders who have submitted at least 10 solicitations within the past 365 days.
 These 10 digitally signed solicitations with locked voting recommendations are used by the prosecution and the defense to evaluate the character of the scouts during jury selection.
 Prosecution and defense will alternate selections from a random pool of eligible scouts based on previous solicitations and some standard questions asked by the judge.
 If a scout is selected to serve on the jury and has written a solicitation on the current matter with an associated voting recommendation, then the voting recommendation is not binding.
 The scout/juror is free to listen to all arguments and decide anew.
     * So the solicitations serve two functions:
       1. The solicitations are used to help inform juries when proposals are decided.